 The Board has recognised the following risks arising from the activities of the regulated firms:

 The risk to Goodbody earnings and shareholder value (capital) resulting from adverse movements in the level or volatility of market prices of equities and currencies.

 Market Risk in Goodbody can arise from the following activities:

-- Equity Trading activities of the Goodbody Equity Trading Desk.
+- (a) Equity Trading activities of the Goodbody Equity Trading Desk.

-Market Risk is managed through the following mechanisms:
+Market Risk is managed through a dedicated risk management framework that includes:

 - Clearly defined segregation of duties between front and back office functions, system access controls and “four-eyes” principle.

 - Sophisticated trading systems that facilitate the close monitoring of exposures at instrument and portfolio level.